Your trip includes

 Adoration of the Blessed Sacrament: Our Lady has always called us to be close to her Son.
 For this, you will have the opportunity to adore the Blessed Sacrament at the altar outside of St. James Church.
 Adoration is held on Tuesdays and Saturdays; Veneration of the Cross is held on Fridays inside the church.
 Additionally, there is an Adoration Chapel on the grounds of St. James Church, where Adoration is held in the afternoon hours.

-Visit to the Community of Cenacolo: You will have the opportunity to visit the community of Cenacolo, founded by the Sisters of Charity, for young men and women who have taken a wrong path and are on the road to recovery.
-You will be able to listen to their inspirational words about their journeys back to Jesus Christ.
+Visit the Community of Cenacolo: Pilgrims will have the opportunity to visit the Community of Cenacolo, founded by Sr. Elvira Petrozzi, for young men and women who have taken the wrong path and are on the road to recovery.
+You will be able to listen to their inspirational testimonies about their journeys back to Jesus Christ.

 Prayer at the Statue of the Risen Christ: The bronze statue of the Risen Christ is located on the grounds of St. James Church.
 Many pilgrims sit and pray on the benches surrounding this peaceful statue.
 This statue miraculously seeps droplets of water at all times of the day, out of Christ’s right knee.